WHO WE ARE

-Delaney is Stanford trained physician and social change filmmaker, including films such as Hidden Pictures, about global mental health, Screenagers, about solutions for healthy screen time and Screenagers Next Chapter, about improving the emotional wellbeing of today's youth.
+Delaney is Stanford trained physician and social change filmmaker, including films such as Hidden Pictures, about global mental health, Screenagers, about solutions for healthy screen time, Screenagers Next Chapter, about improving the emotional wellbeing of today's youth, and Screenagers Under the Influence, about vaping, drugs, and alcohol in the digital age.
 She is a nationally recognized leader in the area of youth mental health and for her work she has won several awards.
 Since coming up with the idea for creating BOOSTING BRAVERY in the summer of 2020, Ruston has devoted much of her time developing and running the program as well as creating the BB Modules.
 She has done all of this with the help of a brilliant team of women and teens.
 Click here to read her "Why" behind BB and visit her website at www.delaneyruston.com.

 Program Growth Lead (Spr.
 '22)

 Saily Joshi, a specialist in business development and community building, has spent years helping social impact organizations succeed and grow.

 Saily is deeply interested in ensuring youth of all backgrounds have access to life improving opportunities and has been the Chair of the Parent Diversity Advisory Council for a large Chicago school district for the past seven years.
 In addition, she sits on various educational, cultural and nonprofit boards.
 Saily is the co-founder of Eventcombo, innovative platform for events, and earned a law degree from the University of Pittsburgh School of Law.